default-writer/unixlineendings/docs/README.md

 Converts from Windows (CRLF) to UNIX (LF) line endings style using Visual Studio

-UNIX line endings  extension provides integrated support of replacing CR LF with LF in open files
+UNIX line endings  extension provides integrated support for replacing CR LF with LF in open files

 Featured: